nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### Viewing help : `help`

-You can view a message explaining how to access the help page.
+You can view a message with a link to the User Guide (this page).

 ![help message](images/helpMessage.png)